 - If you are currently wearing a face mask in public, we ask that you continue to do so at your arrival and departure from our office.

 - Pre-appointment Screening.
 A second round of simple questions and body temperature will be taken prior to treatment.
+An iodine pre-rinse will be offered once you are seated and immediately upon removal of your mask.

 - All doors inside our office will be propped open.
 The front door will have “no touch” features allowing opening and auto-closing without the need to touch the handle.